Natacha-R/P5---Kasa/README.md

 In the project directory, you can run:

-"npm start"
+"npm start" (command used to start applications)

-"npm run sass"
+"npm run sass" (compilation of Sass (or SCSS) files into CSS)